ELSA FLAGSHIP PROJECTS

 Arrange a meeting with the local STEP officer to proceed with the application before the deadline.
 After verified and approved by the local STEP officer, the STEP traineeship provider makes the final selection.

-The next STEP application period is the 5th November 2018.
+The next STEP application period closes on the 10th December.
 Good luck!

 Summer and Winter ELSA Law Schools